✓ Updated March 2026

 River Trams (Seasonal)

-During the warmer months (roughly May to October), river trams operate along the Moskva River.
-They offer a unique perspective of the city's skyline, passing by landmarks like the Kremlin, Cathedral of Christ the Saviour, and Gorky Park.
+During the warmer months (typically May to October), river trams operate along the Moskva River.
+They offer a unique and leisurely way to see many of Moscow's iconic landmarks from a different perspective, including the Kremlin, Cathedral of Christ the Saviour, and Gorky Park.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.